Hytale Guides 9 min read

 Server Hardware Requirements

-The server handles world simulation, which in voxel games means chunk generation, entity updates, and physics calculations.
-These operations favor single-thread performance over core count.
-Modern AMD Ryzen and Intel processors in the 4.5GHz+ range will handle this well.
-Older Xeon processors - the kind you see in budget hosting - will struggle.
+Hytale is CPU-intensive.
+Procedural world generation, NPC simulation, and voxel physics all demand strong single-thread performance.
+The server handles world simulation the same way other voxel games do: chunk generation, entity updates, and physics calculations favor clock speed over core count.
+Modern AMD Ryzen and Intel processors in the 4.5GHz+ range handle this well.
+Older Xeon processors (the kind you see in budget hosting) struggle noticeably.

 RAM Requirements

-We don’t know yet.
-Anyone telling you “4GB for 10 players” is guessing.
-The C++ efficiency claims floating around are outdated - they referred to the new engine that’s no longer being used.
+The C++ efficiency claims that circulated before launch were outdated - they referred to the new engine that’s no longer being used.
 The legacy engine uses Java for server plugins, which has different memory characteristics.

 Mod Performance Impact